 Where to Board My Dog in Flagler Beach?

 Unfortunately, Radcliff could not stay with me at the Hammock Beach Resort during the conference I was attending and needed to find a place for him.
-Sure, I could have stayed at one of the many pet-friendly Flagler Beach hotels, but wanted to stay at the conference hotel because it’s the right thing to do to support the event and simply, more convenient.
+I had a look at a pet friendly apartment but I couldn’t afford one at the time.
+They looked pretty good though so if you need a pet friendly apartment, there are loads to choose from.
+Sure, I could have stayed at one of the many opens in a new window pet-friendly Flagler Beach hotels, but wanted to stay at the conference hotel because it’s the right thing to do to support the event and simply, more convenient.

 With a handful of dog boarding options, I selected the opens in a new windowBed & Biscuit Inn of Flagler Beach.
 I didn’t choose fanciest option for him which was in the home but the indoor-outdoor kennel.
 I thought he’d like the option of being inside and outside.
 I knew he was in good hands when I arrived and cannot believe I cried when I left him there.
 It was only about a month and a half after adopting him and I feared he thought he was being dropped off at another adoption center.